jdsteinbach/jdsteinbach.github.io/posts/2014-11-14-holy-grail-css-animation.md

 }
 ```

 If an `.expandable` element is only 500px, its visible transition will finish in 250ms (not 500ms) because the transition calculates 1000px of motion over 500ms.
 The easing function will also be broken: the easing curve is also spread out over 1000px / 500ms: since the actual element has no motion left at 500px / 250ms, it won&#8217;t ease-out at all.
-Animating `max-height` would work if duration was completely irrelevant and if the easing easing function was `linear`.
+Animating `max-height` would work if duration was completely irrelevant and if the easing function was `linear`.
 But if you&#8217;ve deliberately chosen your durations & easing, this technique is out.

 ## Following content fills collapsed space